University of the Philippines College Admission Test: Eligibility and application

 In addition, graduates must not have taken and must not be taking any college subjects.
 They should not plan to take any college subjects before the semester or academic year of the UPCAT.

-The deadline for filing of applications for the UPCAT is announced regularly, and is usually from late July to early August.
+The deadline for filing applications for the UPCAT is announced regularly, usually from late July to early August.

 The UPCAT can only be taken once by an applicant.
-Any applicant who has taken the examination is ineligible to take it again.
+Any applicant who has taken the examination is ineligible to retake it.

 University Predicted Grade

 The University Predicted Grade (UPG) is a combined score of an applicant's weighted UPCAT score (60%) and the weighted average of their grades in high school (40%).
 The admission test results are ranked according to the examinees' UPGs.

-To make the student population of UP more representative of the country's population, socioeconomic and geographic factors are also considered in selecting campus qualifiers.
+Socioeconomic and geographic factors are also considered in selecting campus qualifiers to make the student population of UP more representative of the country's population.

-Qualifying for a Campus and a Degree Program
+Qualifying for a campus and a degree program

-An applicant must specify two campuses, in order of preference, from among the U.P.
-System's nine campuses.
+Applicants must specify two campuses in order of preference from the U.P.
+System's seven constituent universities, one autonomous college (Tacloban College), and one satellite campus (Extension Program in Pampanga under UP Diliman).
 For each campus chosen, two degree programs must also be specified (but applicants may select up to four).
 UPCAT applications are processed according to the order of these preferences.

-The top-ranked applicants (according to the UPG) based on the quota and cut-off grade of each campus are eligible to enter.
-For degree programs, different grade predictors are applied for each.
+The top-ranked applicants (according to the UPG), based on the quota and cut-off grades of each campus, are eligible to enter.
+Different grade predictors are applied for each degree program.
 Top-ranked qualifiers are accepted depending on the slots available in that program.

-If the applicants do not qualify for the two preferred campuses, they may request to be included in the wait list provided that they have stated the campus they would apply to as either their first or second choice.
+If the applicants do not qualify for the two preferred campuses, they may request to be included in the wait list, provided they have stated the campus they would apply to as their first or second choice.

 If they are UPCAT qualifiers, they only need to find a degree program that will accept them.
-The campus Registrar’s Office will help them find that degree program.
-Qualification into UP is therefore a matter of qualifying for a campus, regardless of choices of degree programs.
+The campus Registrar's Office will help them find that degree program.
+Qualification into UP is, therefore, a matter of qualifying for a campus, regardless of the choice of degree program.

 Examination

 The five-hour examination covers language proficiency, reading comprehension, mathematics, and science.
 UPCAT questions can be in English or Filipino.
-The exam is usually administered on a Saturday and Sunday in early August with two batches of examinations per day: one in the morning and the other in the afternoon.
+The exam is usually administered on a Saturday and Sunday in early August, with two batches of examinations per day: one in the morning and the other in the afternoon.

-UPCAT test centers are found in major schools throughout the Philippines, including the different UP campuses.
-Close to 100,000 applicants take the UPCAT every year with almost 40,000 in UP Diliman alone.
-Because of this, and that the campus is open and connected to major public roads, heavy traffic is expected at this time of year.
+UPCAT test centers are found in major schools throughout the Philippines, including all UP campuses.
+Close to 100,000 applicants take the UPCAT yearly, with almost 40,000 in UP Diliman alone.
+Because the campus is open and connected to major public roads, heavy traffic is expected at this time of year.
 Food stalls and other tiangges set up shop everywhere around the Diliman campus, especially the Academic Oval, to provide the needs of parents and guardians who accompany and wait for the applicants taking the test.